 A "third party" includes any individual or organization other than the student or the student's parent(s).
 With respect to third parties, even if the initial disclosure of protected information is permissible, FERPA limits the subsequent disclosure of the information by the third party.
 As such, once an educational institution discloses protected information to a third party, it must ensure that the third party does not itself improperly disclosed information in violation of FERPA.

-5. What does FERPA really mean for students, faculty, or staff TCSPP?
+5. What does FERPA really mean for TCSPP students, faculty, and staff?

 Faculty and Staff are responsible for protecting the privacy rights of TCSPP students and their records.
-You should become familiar with the various requirements of FERPA, available here (http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
+Faculty and staff must be familiar with the various requirements of FERPA, available here (http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
 TCSPP policy regarding the management of student records is based on federal legislation.
 The inappropriate disclosure of information can result in the withdrawal of federal funding.
-The Office of the Registrar is available for assistance if you have any specific questions.
+The Office of the Registrar is available to answer specific questions about FERPA.

 6. How are sensitive materials disposed of?